Estimating the number of superimposed sinusoids: Problem Formulation

-We start from the common formulation of the problem of estimating the number of signals.
+We start from the general formulation of the problem of estimating the number of superimposed signals.
 Let the observed data $x(t)$ be a signal composed of an unknown number of signals ${\rm \nu } $ at unknown parameters, and corrupted by the additive white Gaussian noise (AWGN).
-In this case one may represent $x(t)$ as
+Thus, one can represent $x(t)$ as